isaaczst/isaaczst_git/pages/Inverse optimal control for deterministic continuous-time nonlinear systems.md

 	  u.
 	- This problem also assumes there are no input and state constraints.
-	- These constraints are often important in practice, and will be the subject of future work.
+	- These constraints are often important in practice,and will be the subject of future work.